 So for this guide, we kept our focus on single-hose portables because they tend to cost less, take up less space, run a little quieter, use less energy, and cool as well or almost as well as dual-hose models do.

 That said, we know that some of our readers are interested in dual-hose portable ACs, and some people have raised good points in favor of that type in our comments section.
 If you’re convinced by the pro-dual arguments, that’s great—we’re glad you found something you like.
 We’re looking into ways to rigorously test single- and dual-hose models against one another so that we can add something useful to this debate, though that isn’t likely to happen in 2016.

 The Honeywell MN10CESWW was our pick for the best portable AC in 2015, and it’s still a reasonably good portable AC.
 At low fan settings it’s the quietest of the bunch we tested.
 We didn’t pick it this time around, though, because it has a lower cooling capacity than other models (at just 10,000 Btu) and a lower dehumidification capacity (2.8 pints per hour).
-Honeywell also makes 12,000-Btu and 14,000-Btu versions as well, but they cost much more without having any discernible benefits over our main pick.
+Honeywell also makes a 14,000-Btu version as well, but it costs much more without having any discernible benefits over our main pick.

 The Whynter ARC-12S is very similar to our main pick, with a high dehumidification capacity of 4 pints per hour and a 12,000-Btu cooling capacity.
 It has a higher EER, too, up at 11.3.
 But it’s a bit louder, usually more expensive by at least $20, and is certainly the ugliest of the bunch, looking sort of like a trash can.
 A few other versions of this AC are available as well, for extra cash: The dual-hose ARC-12SD and the ARC-12SDH, a dual-hose model with a heater built in so you can use it for spot cooling and warming.